-Stability Strategy is a corporate strategy where a company concentrates on maintaining its current market position.
+A stability strategy is a corporate strategy where a company concentrates on maintaining its current market position.
 A company that adopts such an approach focuses on its existing product and market.
 A few examples of this strategy are offering the same products to the same clients, not introducing new products, maintaining market share, and more.

-Usually, a company that is satisfied with its current market share or position uses such a strategy.
+Usually, a company satisfied with its current market share or position uses such a strategy.
 Also, a company following this strategy does not need any additional resources and work using the existing expertise of the workforce.
 But, this strategy is useful only if there is a simple and stable environment.

-Does a Company Stop Grow?
+Does a Company Stop Growing?

 Following such a strategy does not mean that the company doesn’t strive for improvement.
 The company here focuses on incremental improvement.
-It says that t

-For example, a consumer electronics company focuses on providing better after-sales services to the current customers and not on acquiring new customers.
+For example, a consumer electronics company focuses on providing better after-sales services to current customers and not on acquiring new customers.